 This also means I was a tough one to impress in a city I called home, as I liked to think of myself as an Athenian too.

 But with Athens being a city in constant regeneration, one can never proclaim to have seen everything.
 The ancient and classical sites may remain the crowd-drawing constant, but the contemporary city is always reshaping.

-One must therefore, always, take up the offer of local hospitality.
+One must always take up the offer of local hospitality.
 Or attempt to seek it out.

 A Walk With a Local in Athens

 “Ah, yes, I know this place!”, I would often say to Vicky – an Athenian who often volunteers her time showing tourists around as part of the ‘This is My Athens’ free ‘greeter’ programme.
-As part of a new campaign surrounding this latest tourism platform, I was invited to try out the new service and showcase the contemporary culture of the city.
-More often than not I would end the sentence with: “But I didn’t know that.”
+As part of a new campaign surrounding this latest tourism platform, I was invited to try out this fairly new service and showcase the contemporary culture of the city.

 We had met at Monastiraki Square, a starting point for a walking tour that would take me through the adjacent neighbourhood of Psirri and eventually end in Plaka on the opposite side.